-As such, in 2008 we joined One Percent For The Planet, a growing global movement of more than 5000 companies that donate at least 1% of their sales to a network of thousands of vetted environmental nonprofit partners in over 60 countries.
+As such, in 2008 we joined One Percent For The Planet, a growing global movement of more than 5200 companies that donate at least 1% of their sales to a network of more than 6700 vetted environmental nonprofit partners across the globe.
 Therefore we donate at least 1% of total revenues (in other words, "off the top," not just 1% of profit) to environmental causes.
-This is in addition to all the work we do on behalf of, and donations we make to, the Challenged Athletes Foundation and other non-environmental focused organizations.
-To date, we and our fellow One Percent members have invested over \$350 million in environmental nonprofit solutions through the 1% for the Planet network.
+This is in addition to all the work we do on behalf of, and donations we make to, the Challenged Athletes Foundation and other non-environment-focused organizations.
+To date, we and our fellow One Percent members have invested over 635 million dollars in environmental nonprofit solutions through the 1% for the Planet network.
 Learn more at OnePercentForThePlanet.org.